 We found over the years that it reduces death rates in our chicks.
 So, it’s always in the first water our chicks get, and they love it.

 Simply add it to their waterers and dip their beaks in very gently so they get a drink.
+Be sure to use clean water.
 I’ve never had a chick not take to it.

 Herbs for Chicks

-Now, before I begin this section, let me start out by saying that I’m not a fan of feeding chicks much of anything else except starter.
+Now, before I begin this section, let me start out by saying that I’m not a fan of feeding chicks much of anything else except starter and chick-specific treats.

 I like to be sure they’re only eating the healthiest food so they grow right and their bodies, feathers, and organs develop correctly.